futurechimp/cosmwasm-first-contract/README.md

 A first attempt at a CosmWasm smart contract.
 It's nothing special, just the implementation of a simple option from the CosmWasm website.

+I wanted to try out contract upload and instantiation myself, to see if I understood the process.
+These are the commands I've used thus far, and the result.

 ## Building it

 ```